-Often a person who feels suicidal displays poor judgment and decision-making.
-As a family member, you can minimize the likelihood of a loved one's suicide by reducing the risk.
+Often a person who feels suicidal has a difficult time making good choices.
+As a family member, you can help your loved one make a better choice by reducing the risk.
 Removing access to firearms and other lethal means is important for individuals of all age groups.
 Rates of suicide in the elderly (those older than 65) are the highest for any age group.
 Adolescents are especially at risk of deciding impulsively to escape their pain by suicide.